rzhou1/FraudDetection/README.md

   We demonstrated feature extraction from original business dataset and built models using these features with excellent generalization capacity.
 The feature importances from the models confirm that the extracted features contribute the most for model learning and prediction.

-  We also show that models using selected the most important features result in comparable prediction capability as those with full features.
+  We also show that models using the top-selected-most_important features result in comparable prediction capability as those with full features.
 Given that we have a model enabling to predict the probability of committing a fraudulent activity, we may create different user experience:
   1).
 If a user fraudulent probability is less than a threshold X, the user will have normal experience;
   2).
-If a user fraudulent probability is larger than X but lower than a highly-suspicious threshold Y, the user can be directed to a page asking for additional verification via SMS / socical network account like Facebook;
+If a user fraudulent probability is larger than X but lower than a highly-suspicious threshold Y, the user can be directed to a page asking for additional verification via SMS or socical network account like Facebook;
   3).
 If a user fraudulent probability is larger than Y, then this user should be prohibited or at least put on hold to check his / her login data for further decision.